jaymegordo/SMSEventLog/README.md

 ### Refreshing Tables
 * Any text field can handle a \*wildcard\* search
     * Eg, search for any event with a title like \*Alternator\*
+* Filter/sort the contents of the current table by right clicking on a header cell

 ### Menu Bar Functions
 There are several extra functions in the menubar, such as: